UPPMAX/R-python-julia-matlab-HPC/docs/julia/batchJulia.rst

                   0.000176 seconds (16 allocations: 384 bytes)

 .. challenge:: 3.
-Machine Learning job on GPUs (on HPC2N)
+Machine Learning job on GPUs

     Julia has already several packages for ML, one of them is ``Flux`` (https://fluxml.ai/).
 We will work with one of the test cases provided by ``Flux`` which deals with a data set of tiny images (CIFAR10).
 Follow this steps: